California Digital Equity Program (CalDEP)

 Program Overview

-The California Digital Equity Program (CalDEP) builds upon the existing work accomplished by the Broadband for All Initiative, California’s commitment to closing the digital divide.
-CalDEP provides subgrants to Eligible Entities to support the achievement of goals and measurable objectives of California’s State Digital Equity Plan (SDEP).
-CalDEP will help members of Covered Populations overcome digital equity barriers and will support digital inclusion and outcomes related to education, healthcare, career development, and access to essential government benefit programs.
+The California Digital Equity Program (CalDEP) is a subgrant program that will provide funding to statewide, regional and local entities to conduct activities to support implementation of the State Digital Equity Plan (SDEP).
+CalDEP subgrants must align with and work towards achievement of the goals and measurable objectives of the SDEP.
+CalDEP aims to address digital equity barriers in the SDEP and support digital inclusion and outcomes related to education, healthcare, career development, and access to essential government benefit programs.

-CalDEP is funded through the California Department of Technology’s State Digital Equity Capacity Grant from the National Telecommunications and Information Administration and will be awarded to selected applicants in the form of subgrants.
+CalDEP is funded by Bipartisan Infrastructure Law through the California Department of Technology’s State Digital Equity Capacity Grant from the National Telecommunications and Information Administration (NTIA).

 Eligible Applicants

-Both Lead Applicants and second-tier subgrantees for CalDEP must be located and operate in the State of California and have an active Unique Entity ID (UEI) number assigned by SAM.gov.
-Lead Applicants and second-tier subgrantees must come from the following Eligible Entity categories:
+All CalDEP subgrantees must be located and operate in the State of California, have an active Unique Entity ID (UEI) number assigned by SAM.gov and an Employer Identification Number (EIN) assigned by the Internal Revenue Service.
+Eligible Entity categories are as follows:

 • A local political subdivision, agency, or instrumentality of the State of California.